8Ten10/HUANANZHI-X99-8M-F-Hackintosh/README.md

 `ONLY APPLY THIS PATCH IF YOU ARE RUNNING ON MAC OS 12 MONTEREY!!`

-Unfortunalely, Apple has dropped native support for `Kepler dGPUs (600 - 800 series) on Monterey.
-The GT 710 being one of them, the only option available to get graphic acceleration is to patch the OS with specific tools.
-Remember that this only necessary if you are running on `Monterey and up`.
+Unfortunalely, Apple has dropped native support for `Kepler dGPUs` (600 - 800 series) on Monterey.
+The GT 710 being one of them, the only option available to get graphic acceleration is to patch the OS with some specific tools.
+Remember that this only necessary if you are running `Monterey and up`.
 It is still natively supported on any OS below Monterey.

 I used [OpenCore Legacy Patcher (OCLP)](https://github.com/dortania/OpenCore-Legacy-Patcher/releases) , but [Geforce Kepler patcher](https://github.com/chris1111/Geforce-Kepler-patcher) from `Christ1111` is another good option.
 They both install Nvidia binaries files for macOS Monterey.
 The choice is yours.
 > - Dowload [OpenCore Legacy Patcher (OCLP)](https://github.com/dortania/OpenCore-Legacy-Patcher/releases)